TBD54566975/incubating-web5-labs/chat-app/README.md

 * Build and run the addressable DWN in a separate termional window: instructions [here](./addressable-dwn/README.md)
 * use [ngrok](https://ngrok.com/) to open a public port to your local DWN by running `ngrok http 3000` - take note of the public https URL that it returns.
 You'll need this later.
 * Build and run the chat-app in another terminal window: `cd chat-app && npm install && npm run dev`
-* Click on the wallet action in the sidebar and create an Identity.
+* Click on the wallet action in the sidebar and create a Profile.
 For DWN Host Provider, put the address of the addressable dwn you just started with the public https url from ngrok above.
   * _Note: currently in order to send messages to anyone you'll actually need to expose your DWN via `ngrok`.
 * Pop open a browser and head to `http://localhost:5275`
 * In the DWN Request Access Popup, select the Identity you just created.